 - Security prices will fluctuate.
 The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
 This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - Although the sponsor sought to select securities of "strong" companies for inclusion in the portfolio, those securities may perform poorly and cause the value of your units to fall. - The trust invests in securities of small and mid-size companies.
 These securities are often more volatile and have lower trading volumes than stocks of larger companies.
-Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is considered to be concentrated in securities issued by companies in the consumer products and services sector.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is considered to be concentrated in securities issued by companies in the industrials sector.
 Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment.
-General risks of consumer products and services companies include the general state of the economy, the impacts of existing and changing government regulations, intense competition and consumer confidence and spending trends. - The trust is not actively managed.
-Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines
+General risks of companses in the industrials sector include the general state of the economy, worldwide competition, the impacts of existing and changing government regulations and spending, and consumer spending trends. - The trust is not actively managed.
+Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.